Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 CMD ["/usr/local/bin/hello.sh"]

-• Uses the official Ubuntu 22.04 image
+• Uses the official Ubuntu 22.04 image as the base

 • Installs the curl package